mwprcvl/narwhal/docs/3_courchevel.md

 ## Purpose

 I wanted to document the steps necessary to take a vanilla database image and customize the data loaded into the container at runtime.
 This information is also captured in a working example [here](../courchevel).
+The Docker image is available [here](https://hub.docker.com/r/mwprcvl/courchevel).

 ## Prerequisites